Research Frontiers in the Science of Unconventional Energy Resources

 Carl Regone, BP: Geophysical models of unconventional reservoirs for seismic exploration and microseismic monitoring,

-Emmanuel Detournay, U Minnesota: Is toughness needed to predict the propagation of a hydraulic fracture?
+Emmanuel Detournay, University of Minnesota: Is toughness needed to predict the propagation of a hydraulic fracture?

 Franz-Josef Ulm, MIT: The unconventional science and engineering of gas shale

-Avner Vengosh, Duke U: Shale-gas development and impacts on water resources
+Avner Vengosh, Duke University: Shale-gas development and impacts on water resources,

 Tarek Saba, Exponent Environmental: Environmental science of hydraulic fracturing: Separating the realities from the myths